rustls/rustls-ffi/README.md

 Rustls supports various types of user customization via callbacks.
 All callbacks take a `void *userdata` parameter as their first parameter.
-Unless otherwise specified, this will receive a value that was associated with a rustls_connection via `rustls_connection_set_userdata`.
-If no such value was set, they will receive NULL.
-The read and write callbacks are a particular exception to this rule - they receive a userdata value passed through from the current call to rustls_connection_{read,write}_tls.
+Unless otherwise specified, this will receive a value that was associated with a `rustls_connection` via `rustls_connection_set_userdata`.
+If no such value was set, they will receive `NULL`.
+The read and write callbacks are a particular exception to this rule - they receive a userdata value passed through from the current call to `rustls_connection_{read,write}_tls`.

 ## NULL

-The library checks all pointers in arguments for NULL and will return an error rather than dereferencing a NULL pointer.
-For some methods that are infallible except for the possibility of NULL (for instance `rustls_connection_is_handshaking`), the library returns a convenient type (e.g. `bool`) and uses a suitable fallback value if an input is NULL.
+The library checks all pointers in arguments for `NULL` and will return an error rather than dereferencing a `NULL` pointer.
+For some methods that are infallible except for the possibility of `NULL` (for instance `rustls_connection_is_handshaking`), the library returns a convenient type (e.g. `bool`) and uses a suitable fallback value if an input is `NULL`.

 ## Panics

 In case of a bug (e.g. exceeding the bounds of an array), Rust code may emit a panic.
 Panics are treated like exceptions in C++, unwinding the stack.
-Unwinding past the FFI boundary is undefined behavior, so this library catches all unwinds and turns them into RUSTLS_RESULT_PANIC (when the function is fallible).
+Unwinding past the FFI boundary is undefined behavior, so this library catches all unwinds and turns them into `RUSTLS_RESULT_PANIC` (when the function is fallible).

-Functions that are theoretically infallible don't return rustls_result, so we can't return RUSTLS_RESULT_PANIC.
-In those cases, if there's a panic, we'll return a default value suitable to the return type: NULL for pointer types, false for bool types, and 0 for integer types.
+Functions that are theoretically infallible don't return `rustls_result`, so we can't return `RUSTLS_RESULT_PANIC`.
+In those cases, if there's a panic, we'll return a default value suitable to the return type: `NULL` for pointer types, `false` for bool types, and `0` for integer types.

 # Experimentals